Paul Simon: Words & Music

 “It’s absolutely true that music brings people together in a way that they can’t find in any other form.
 It’s nonverbal, and it goes to something that’s deeply ingrained in our DNA.
 It’s a really powerful force.”—Paul Simon

-PAUL SIMON: WORDS & MUSIC WAS CURATED BY THE ROCK AND ROLL HALL OF FAME AND MUSEUM, CLEVELAND, OHIO.
+PAUL SIMON: WORDS & MUSIC WAS ORGANIZED BY THE ROCK AND ROLL HALL OF FAME AND MUSEUM, CLEVELAND, OHIO.

 Stephanie and Harold Bronson

 David Geffen Foundation